Quantitative analysis of phase transitions in two-dimensional XY models using persistent homology: Method

 Let $g_{a,b} : \reals^2 \rightarrow \reals$ denote a 2D Gaussian of standard deviation $\sigma$ centered at $(a,b)$: Given a persistence diagram $PH_k = \{ (b_i, d_i) \}_{i \in I}$, its persistence surface is the function $\rho_k : \reals^2 \rightarrow \reals$ obtained by translating each point $(b,d) \in PH_k$ into birth-persistence coordinates $(b, d-b)$, then placing Gaussians with variance $\sigma^2$ on them, weighted by the persistence of the point:

 The persistence image $PI_k$ is obtained by discretizing a rectangular region of the domain of $\rho_k$ into a collection of $n_I \times n_I$ pixels $p_i$ and integrating $\rho_k$ within each:

 In this way we obtain a $(n_I)^2$-dimensional vector representing our persistence diagram.
 See Figure \ref{fig:pi} for an example.
 So long as we choose the same $\sigma$ and discretization for each diagram, we can compute averages and variances component-wise.
 As observed in \cite{DBLP:journals/jocg/DivolC19}, if we are sampling data from some distribution and the expected persistence diagram has a density with respect to the Lebesgue measure on $\{ (a,b) \in \reals^2 \mid a \leq b \}$, then the average of the persistence images can be thought of as an estimator for this density, multiplied by an additional weighting equal to the persistence.
 Besides emphasising high-persistence points, the linear weighting by the persistence ensures the stability of the persistence image.
+Finally we note that, as discussed in \cite{persistenceImages}, machine learning models trained on persistence images are generally insensitive to the resolution and variance parameters $n_I$ and $\sigma$.
+Therefore in this work, we shall fix the parameters with a resolution of $30 \times 30$ and $\sigma$ equal to $10\%$ of a pixel.
+However, as a check we also performed one of the later experiments with a $15 \times 15$ resolution, finding no significant change in the results or estimated errors.